enketo/enketo-express/config/README.md

 #### repeat ordinals
 Whether to add custom http://enketo.org/xforms namespaced `ordinal` and `last-used-ordinal` attributes to repeat nodes in the model.
 The default is `false`.
 Most user will not need to set this configuration item.

+#### validate continuously
+Determines whether Enketo should validate questions immediately if a related question value changes.
+E.g. if question A has a constraint that depends on question B, this mode would re-validate question A if the value for question B changes.
+This mode will slow down form traversal.
+When set to `false` that type of validation is only done at the end when the Submit button is clicked or in Pages mode when the user clicks Next.
+The default value is `false`.